Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Take the Train to Denver

 From Olde Town Arvada, take the G Line to downtown Denver.
 It’s just a 20-minute ride to Union Station.
-From there, you can spend a day exploring the Denver’s best restaurants, landmarks, parks, and more!
+From there, you can spend a day exploring the city’s best things to do, including landmarks, museums, and top restaurants.

 Explore Nearby Towns